Diagnostic11 min read

 • Resolution gap: final state is not preserved beside the original issue.

-Match Each Pattern to the First Repair
+How does match Each Pattern to the First Repair work?

 Review notes